emeraldimp/ResourceMigrator/readme.md

     $(SolutionDir)ResourceMigrator.exe $(SolutionDir)

+ Additionally, if you don't supply a path to the Solution, ResourceMigrator will assume it's in the Solution root, and go from there.

 ##Issues
  - Doesn't automatically update csproj to include new resources
- - No iOS "items" support -- not sure what this would look like
+ - No iOS "items.xml" support -- not sure what this would look like
  - Doesn't handle multiple resources from different PCLs under the same name (PCL_1.bools isn't combined with PCL_2.bools)
- - iOS localized strings require more setup than simply creating the files in directories -- and this is not automated.